Geomorphology - Rivers/Watersheds - Natural

 Whitewater River.
 PI - Andy Wickert (UMN); Subcontract

-PIs: Phillip Larson (Minnesota State, Mankato),
+PIs: Phillip Larson (Minnesota State,

-Dylan Blumentritt (Winona St.); Collaborators: Lawerence
+Mankato), Dylan Blumentritt (Winona St.); Collaborators:

-Sara Holger (Minnesota DNR).
-MSU Total: $85,000
+Resources), Sara Holger (Minnesota DNR).
+MSU

 (2019) Global Education Faculty Curriculum Development

-Grant (MSU) - $2000 - Climate change research
+Grant (MSU) - $2000 - Climate change

-and training driven pedagogical development for
+research and training driven pedagogical development for

 Geography 101, Geog 417/517, and potential new study